Answer to your concerns about second homesPosted on June 11th, 2017

-A recent survey by the Cairngorms Business Partnership found that the number one issue for local businesses when recruiting new employees is a lack of local housing- a local business report not advertising roles because they know that candidates from outside the area will not be able to find somewhere to live.
+A recent survey by the Cairngorms Business Partnership found that the number one issue for local businesses when recruiting new employees is a lack of local housing- a local business reports not advertising roles because they know that candidates from outside the area will not be able to find somewhere to live.

 With the advice of Highlands and Islands Enterprise, we aim to attract higher value work to the area, with wide-ranging employment opportunities beyond tourism.

-We plan all types of workspaces and homes that are designed enable existing local businesses to expand employment opportunities and attract new businesses to the area.
+We plan all types of workspaces and homes that are designed to enable existing local businesses to expand employment opportunities and attract new businesses to the area.

 It is strongly in our interest to make this happen because it will ensure the project’s social and financial success over the next 20 to 30 years and beyond.